Hobby-Dev-0/Xtra-Plugins/README.md

-# Xtra-Plugins - FridayUB ✨
+# Xtra-Plugins - SpeedoUB ✨
-> A Repo That Contains Many X-Tra Plugins From FridayDevs And Third Parties.
+> A Repo That Contains Many X-Tra Plugins From SpeedoDevs And Third Parties.

 # Example 👊